 Contracts are the oil that allows business to thrive.
 Drafting contracts well frequently eliminates disputes that might otherwise arise from misunderstandings or ambiguities in an agreement.
 In addition, once contracts are drafted, it is important to abide by them, to modify them from time to time to conform to the parties’ changing of the understanding of their agreements.
 Unfortunately, in some cases, interpretation of a contract is important when parties have conflict with one another.
 Our attorneys can assist you with drafting contracts which reflect the agreements you need to make with your employees, with third parties, and with business partners.
 We can help you figure out how to stay within the confines of your agreement and also enforce the obligations of other parties to you.

 When you have been accused of a crime, it is vitally important that you have a criminal defense attorney on your side who understands the criminal system and can challenge the evidence gathered against you by the police.
 A criminal defense attorney knows your rights under the Bill of Rights and also can assist you determine how to vindicate your innocence or fight to limit government overreach in your case.
 In addition, a criminal defense attorney knows the system in the county where you have been charged and can help you navigate the process by negotiating with prosecutors and looking into alternatives to jail time or other sentences.
-If you have been charged with a crime, it is important that you cease discussing your case with anyone and contact a criminal defense attorney immediately.
+If you have been charged with a DUI or other crime, it is important that you cease discussing your case with anyone and contact a criminal defense attorney immediately.